Employment Disputes Lawyers Romford, Essex, Brentwood

 If you have a nuisance employee, the first port of call should be following through your practices and procedures.
 You should be aiming to help and support them, to get them where you need them to be.
 If that fails, then dismissal may be an option, but it's really important that you follow the correct procedure to make sure that no employment tribunal claim follows.

-As an employer, there are a number of times in which you can rightfully terminate an employees contract.
+As an employer, there are a number of reasons for which you can rightfully terminate an employees contract.
 It might be for reasons of capability, disciplinary reasons, or for redundancy reasons.
 But it's really important that a proper procedure is followed, so that you don't end up on the receiving end of an employment tribunal claim.

 A settlement agreement ties up all of the issues between an employer and an employee around their employment and the termination of their employment.
 For an employer, it gives confidence that there will be no further claims.
 And, for an employee, the benefit will usually be some form of compensation for the termination of their employment.